Post Summary: The Best Photo Spots in Washington and How To Find (and Capture!) Them

 Come during sunrise or sunset (like we don’t recommend this enough, HA!) for some spectacular views.
 You can even spot Mt.
-Hood in the distance!
+Hood in the distance on a clear day!

 14. Rattlesnake Ledge

 If you’ve been in Seattle only a little bit, SOMEONE is bound to have recommended you hike Rattlesnake Ledge, of of the most iconic hikes near Seattle.

 The incredible view of Rattlesnake Ledge from the top is loved by families and photographers alike.
 It’s a perfect location for an iconic Washington photo for minimal effort.

 The hike is easy enough to complete in a half-day, or even a morning.
 Go on a weekday for fewer crowds (it gets very busy on the weekends).

 If you’re curious about what to expect on this hike, we’ve created a guide to Rattlesnake Ledge, including the best times to visit and where to take photos!